Adamskoullos/TraderDashboards/README.md

 ## Local Clone
 To copy your own repo to maybe use it in a new project:
-First create your new repo, then go to the old repo's (the one to be cloned) main page and hit the code tabe next to the big green Gitpod tab.
+First create your new repo, then go to the old repo's (the one to be cloned) main page and hit the code tab next to the big green Gitpod tab.
 Copy the required url depending on if you want to connect through HTTPS or SSH and then head over to Git Bash.
 Get into the new repo directory, type: git clone and then paste the url of the soon to be cloned repo and press enter.
 It is done.